CopeX/magento-osticket-api/readme.md

 Description
 -----------
-Send the contact form data to the API of OSticket
+This Magento 1 Module send the contact form data to the API of OSticket.

 Compatibility